webduno/webtoy/README.md

 ## script

-now that we have our basic menu screen, let's add authentication we'll use google login for this, which is super easy to set up first, let's create a google project and get our credentials then we'll add the login button to our menu and create the necessary endpoint to handle the authentication
+we'll also use google login for this, first set up a google auth project and get your credentials if you dont know how to do it, let me know in the comments make the agent generate the login button in our main menu and create the endpoint to handle the nextjs-google auth backend logic

-next, we'll create two new pages - one for single player and one for multiplayer we'll start with a basic 3d scene using three.js this will be our foundation for both modes

-to make our code more maintainable, we'll create a reusable scene component this way we can have different scenes for single and multiplayer while sharing common functionality
+next, lets create the actual single and multiplayer pages so, prmopt the ai to create a basic 3d scene using a framework called react three fiber or just "r3f" for short since this will be our foundation for both modes make the ai create a reusable scene component to make our code more maintainable this way we can have different scenes for single and multiplayer while sharing the same 3d scene functionality

+now comes the fun part - making the scene editable the core of this game, is to build your own game so, first in the single player mode, tell the ai to make the scene handle adding new objects and make them editable, meaning add controls to change size, scale and rotation to transform the new objects in real-time

+now we create a simple camera
-in the single player mode, we'll add some basic objects to the scene and make it interactive with camera controls this will let players move around and explore
+that will let players move around and explore from a godseye view

+and finally tell the agent
-now comes the fun part - making the scene editable we'll add controls to create new objects and transform them in real-time players can move, rotate, and scale objects all changes will be saved to the browser's local storage so they can continue building their world later
+that all changes will be saved to the browser's local storage so they can continue building their world later

-let's test each feature as we go this way we can make sure everything works smoothly and fix any issues before moving on

-remember to keep your changes small and incremental this makes it easier to track progress and debug if something doesn't work, we can always go back and try a different approach
+remember to test each feature as you go this way we can make sure previous tasks still works smoothly and fix any small issues the ai couldnt catch before moving on or if something doesn't work at all, we can always go back and tell the ai to try a different approach with this button, "restore checkpoint" click continue and you can go back to the state of the code before asking a question to rephrase the prompt and send again but its always reocmmended to also use the git protocol for versioning